 Africa is as unpredictable as ever.
-It's my 5th time (4th to DRC) and being among extreme poverty this month, I actually feel a bit defeated.
+It's my 5th time to the continent (4th to DRC) and being surrounded by such extreme poverty, I feel defeated.
 Our cooperative is wonderful in many ways though still there is room to grow as far as bookkeeping and inventory tracking are concerned, but when I look around it's all so gloom...malaria, illness, death, starvation, roadside killings, and hardly any employment opportunities.
 Several times a day, individuals, who know about our cooperative, and want me to help them find a good job or tell them how to create a social enterprise, approach me.
 It's inspiring but at the same time I feel so overwhelmed.

 My trip this summer challenged me greatly.
 Everyday in Congo I encountered young men and women from our village asking for assistance.
 They want to start a business or improve their current trade by taking our business training.
 Yet they also need computers to open Internet cafes, generators to increase production at the local bakery, and science books for medical students.
 The list is endless, and I've often found myself in the position of being the only one they can ask.

 Among many questions, I continue to ask myself how do we fit into all this?
 Where do we begin?
 And, will it ever be enough?
 When we start to see ourselves as the answer to the sufferings of others, we lose sight of authentic, human development.
 Development is not exclusive to improving the economic plight of the poor, though it is certainly one aspect, but rather we are called to something greater.